yuvalmGS/gigaspaces-wiki-jekyll/xap97/lru-cache-policy.markdown

 Data result3[] = gigaspace.takeMultiple(query , 1000 , TakeModifiers.EVICT_ONLY.add(TakeModifiers.MEMORY_ONLY_SEARCH));
 {% endhighlight %}

-The `TakeModifiers.EVICT_ONLY` and `ClearModifiers.EVICT_ONLY` should be used as well with the `take` and `clear` operations to remove matching entries only from the memory and not from the persitent store.
+The `TakeModifiers.EVICT_ONLY` and `ClearModifiers.EVICT_ONLY` should be used as well with the `take` and `clear` operations to remove matching entries only from the memory and not from the persistent store.

 # How LRU Eviction Works